masqu3rad3/tik_manager4/docs/source/getting_started.rst

 .. note::

     Each project can have its list of metadata.
-Check the **settings** area to learn more about how to define metadata.
+Check the :ref:`settings` area to learn more about how to define metadata.

-.. |settings| test

 Creating Sub-Projects
 ---------------------